 The company classifies all of its financial assets based on the business model for managing the assets and the asset's contractual terms.
-The categories include the following: amortised cost, FVOCI or FVTPL.
-At 31 December 2023, the company did not hold any assets classified FVOCI.
+The categories include the following: amortised cost, fair value through other comprehensive income ('FVOCI') or FVPL.
+At 31 December 2024, the company did not hold any assets classified FVOCI.